Academic Handbook Student Welfare Policies and Procedures

 1. The Support to Study Panel (SSP) will hear cases that have been:

-2. Referred by a member of SMT as a result of a student being assessed as an immediate risk of harm and being suspended temporarily.
+2. Referred by a member of SMG as a result of a student being assessed as an immediate risk of harm and being suspended temporarily.

-2. The SSP will normally consist of the Academic Registrar and two others, from a group of all staff selected by the Academic Registrar, including at least one member of faculty2.
-The Academic Registrar (or their nominee) will chair the SSP and appoint a Secretary.
+2. The SSP will normally consist of the Director for Student Engagement and two others, from a group of all staff selected by the Director for Student Engagement, including at least one member of faculty2.
+The Director for Student Engagement (or their nominee) will chair the SSP and appoint a Secretary.

 3. In the event that a member of the panel is unable to attend the meeting, the Chair of the Panel may appoint an alternative member with the agreement of the student.
 Should the alternate not be agreed, the meeting should be postponed until the full panel can convene.